How to Host a Summer Book Club for Kids: Charlotte’s Web

 Which brings me to my next point—if you’re going to have a summer book club, it’s a good idea to pass out invitations before school is out.
 This way, everyone has time to procure a book and have it read before book club.

-Our last day of school was June 13 (see Sophia holding her bag of invitations in her last-day photo), so that gave everyone just over a month to find a copy of the book and read it.
-Also, Sophia wanted to invite a few friends that I wouldn’t have been able to contact outside of school.
+Our last day of school was June 13 (see her holding her bag of invitations in her last-day photo), so that gave everyone just over a month to find a copy of the book and read it.
+This was also important because she wanted to invite a few friends that I wouldn’t have been able to contact outside of school.

 Even if you don’t pass out your invitations while school is in session, make sure to give a good four weeks between invite and the date of the book club meeting so everyone has time to read the book.